Casey Michael Henry is a Ph.D. Candidate in English Literature at The Graduate Center, City University of New York.

-Currently, he is serving as a fellow at the City University of New York's Center for the Humanities.
+Currently, he is serving as a Digital Fellow at CUNY's Center for the Humanities.

 -"How Dennis Cooper Turns GIFs into Fiction," The New Yorker *

 *Featured on Paris Review Daily, Lit Hub Daily , Lambda Literary, and Electric Literature

 -Staff Picks: Straight Outta Compton dir. by F. Gary Gray, The Paris Review Daily

 -Staff Picks: Andy Warhol by Wayne Koestenbaum, The Paris Review Daily

 -Staff Picks: The Bell Tolls for No One by Charles Bukowski, The Paris Review Daily

 -"Strange and Unusual Bodies," Review of Jeff Jackson's Mira Corpora (Two Dollar Radio), The Brooklyn Rail

 -"Et Tu, Too?: Kendrick Lamar's To Pimp a Butterfly and the Revival of Black Postmodernism," The Los Angeles Review of Books *

 *Essay included in Malpaso Ediciones's Spanish translation of David Foster Wallace and Mark Costello's "Signifying Rappers," "Signifying Rappers: rap y raza en la época urbana," out late 2016.